A Combat Teddy Bear is Born

-Editor’s Note: This is a short follow up to Bama’s excellent article: “Barroom Psy-Ops Transform Enemies to Allies by “Hiding All the String” published earlier this month.
+Editor’s Note: This is a short follow up to Bama’s excellent article: “Barroom Psy-Ops Turn Enemies Into Allies by “Hiding All the Strings” published earlier this month.
 If you haven’t yet read it, I highly recommend it as this brief piece explains the graphic used in that article.

 I was doing some work in a storage space above the bar at a little redneck rat cage dive where I was Head of Security something like 30 years ago.
 The manager came in the bar with a new girl she was training.
 She was showing her the behind the bar set up, where everything lived, where the backup liquor was, etc. They didn’t know I was like 8′ directly above them.